Strawberry Pretzel Salad Recipe

 Pretzel Crust

-2. Combine crushed pretzels, sugar, and melted butter in a large bowl.
-Mix until evenly combined.
+2. In a large bowl, mix crushed pretzels, sugar, and melted butter until combined.

 Cream Cheese Layer